 Automakers have warned tariffs would raise their costs — and their customers'.

 Harley-Davidson announced it was moving production of hogs for the EU outside the US to avoid the tariffs, which could cost it $100 million annually, triggering a storm of tweets and threats from Trump.

 Canadian automotive supplier Magna’s CFO Vince Galifi has said most of the tariff-related costs from steel imports from China will hit the company's US plants.

-Almost all of the US trade partners hiked tariffs on US agricultural or alcohol; China is one of the key exporters of American pork and soya.
+Almost all of the US trade partners hiked tariffs on US agricultural products or alcohol; China is one of the key importers of American pork and soya.
 US agriculture is going to be one of the key losers in this battle, experts said.

 The Trump administration, in a step away from the traditional small government mantra, announced a $12 billion farm aid package for farmers.